Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Expand-built-in-archetype-definitions.md

 - Create an exclusion `exclude_es_landing_zones` which will **remove** a set of Policy Assignments `Deny-Priv-Escalation-AKS`, `Deny-Priv-Containers-AKS` and `Deny-http-Ingress-AKS`.

-> IMPORTANT: Ensure the module version is set to the latest, and don't forget to run `terraform init` if upgrading to a later version of the module. .
+> IMPORTANT: Ensure the module version is set to the latest, and don't forget to run `terraform init` if upgrading to a later version of the module..

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Azure/terraform-azurerm-caf-enterprise-scale?style=flat-square)